Toxic Baby Food Autism Lawsuit

 Eventually, Congress investigated, and in February 2021, the United States House of Representatives Subcommittee on Economic and Consumer Policy, headed by Rep. Raja Krishnamoorthi, released a report that confirmed that many well-known baby food brands such as Gerber, Earth’s Best, and others contained dangerous levels of toxic heavy metals such as arsenic, lead, cadmium, and mercury in their baby food products.

-Not only did the report state that these many baby food brands had products that contained toxin levels above the limits set by the FDA, but it also uncovered that many of these brands had set their own standards that they themselves even chose to ignore.
 Many of the brands do not even test their products for certain heavy metals.
-Even when these baby food brands did test for heavy metals they tested their ingredients and not the finished product, which is believed to obscure test results with even higher concentrations of the harmful substances.
+Even when these baby food brands did test for heavy metals, they tested their ingredients and not the finished product, which is believed to obscure test results with even higher concentrations of the harmful substances.

-When some brands were forced to recall their products under pressure from consumers and regulators, they still failed to cooperate fully.
-Beech-Nuts' 2021 baby food recall was incomplete, and Gerber outright failed to recall their products that were found to have dangerous levels of heavy metals.
+When some brands were forced to recall their baby food products under pressure from consumers and regulators, they still failed to cooperate fully.
+Beech-Nuts’ 2021 baby food recall was incomplete, and Gerber outright failed to recall their products that were found to have dangerous levels of heavy metals.

 The congressional investigation requested internal documents and test results from seven of the largest baby food manufacturers in the country, specifically: